Danny Callery MRCVS

 Bethany joined Lanes vets Lancaster as a receptionist in March 2018.
 Bethany has 2 cheeky boys and a black Labrador who is 6.
 Bethany completed the British Veterinary Receptionist Award June 2019.

 Vivienne has been working at Lanes Vets for the past 15 years but has been in the Veterinary industry for the past 32 years.
-Since being here, Vivienne has achieved a diploma in customer service as well as completing a bronze and silver award for the BVRA (British veterinary reception association) and now undertaking the gold award.
+Since being here, Vivienne has achieved a diploma in customer service as well as completing a bronze, silver and gold award for the BVRA (British veterinary reception association).
 Vivienne lives with her husband and young son who keep her very busy!
-She also has a very sweet Yorkshire terrier, a canary and fish at home too.
+She also has a very sweet Yorkshire terrier and fish at home too.

 Before working at Lanes Vets, Louise worked as a herdsman on her family’s dairy farm for 12 years.
 For 16 years she’s been a Lay staff in Northwich, Cheshire.
 In 2015 she came to Lanes Vets, Lanes have given her the opportunity to pass her NVQ in Customer Care Level 2 and has now recently passed her certificate in Animal Nursing.
 Louise has worked alongside Debra Agapito, Lanes Vets referral Ophthalmologist, for 3 years.